p-groarke/wsay/readme.md

  -X, --nospeechxml                 Disable speech xml detection.
 Use this if the text contains special characters that
                                    aren't speech xml.
  -o, --output_file <optional>      Outputs to wav file.
 Uses 'out.wav' if no filename is provided.
+ -P, --pitch <value>               Sets the voice pitch, from 0 to 20.
+10 is the default pitch.
  -p, --playback_device <multiple>  Specify a playback device.
 Use the number provided by --list_devices.
                                    You can provide more than 1 playback device, seperate the numbers with spaces.
 You can also mix output to file + playback.